So are carbs healthy or not?

 Prescription: 4:1 (CHO:PRO)

 Hybrid: Both CNS and Cellular.

 For the average person, the majority of your carbohydrates should come from low-starch, high-fiber, water-rich vegetables to prevent excess glucose and the storage of sugar in your cells.

-For the clients focused on performance, some more carbohydrates can find a place in your diet for supporting muscle growth.
+For clients focused on performance, more carbohydrates can find a place in your diet for supporting muscle growth.